-Crowd surge at a Who concert killed 11 people in 1979: ‘It was so strong, it just tore us apart’
+Search - The Washington Post

 “I just didn’t understand what the hell could have caused that,” said Kopp, who hurried to the station.
 “Was there a shooting?
 Was there a fight?”

 Shoes, scarves, coats, purses and other belongings lay strewn across the coliseum plaza, torn from people’s bodies by the force of the surging crowd.
-The metal turnstiles that allowed concertgoers into the venue were bent, the shattered glass of the door glinting on the ground.
+The metal turnstiles that allowed concertgoers into the venue were bent, the shattered glass of the door glinted on the ground.

 Years later, Kopp still found it hard to grasp.
 But, he said, “What happens is that the crowd becomes not a group of individuals, it becomes a thing unto itself.”